joomla/rfc/README.md

 To propose a Feature / Specification:

-- fork this repo, create a branch, checkout that branch, add the Feature / Specification RFC in `proposed/`, push the branch to Github, and send a pull request; or,
+- fork this repo, create a branch, checkout that branch, add the Feature / Specification RFC in `proposed/`, push the branch to GitHub, and send a pull request; or,
-- create a ticket to start a discussion on Github; or,
+- create a ticket to start a discussion on GitHub; or,
 - start a conversation on the [CMS mailing list][joomla-dev-cms] for the CMS, the [Framework mailing list][joomla-dev-framework] for the Framework, or the [general mailing list][joomla-dev-general] for all other Joomla! projects.